Quasi-Oracle Estimation of Heterogeneous Treatment Effects: Simulation Experiments

-Finally, for the lasso-based experiments, we consider an additional variant of our method, the {\bf $\mathbf{RS}$-learner}, that combines the spirit of $R$- and $S$-learners by adding an additional term in the loss function: using \smash{$\htau(x) = x^\top \hdelta$} with
+Finally, for the lasso-based experiments, we consider an additional variant of our method, the $RS$-learner, that combines the spirit of $R$- and $S$-learners by adding an additional term in the loss function and then separately penalizes the main and treatment effect terms as in \citet{imai2013estimating}.
+Specifically, we use \smash{$\htau(x) = x^\top \hdelta$}, where \smash{$\hb$} and \smash{$\hdelta$} minimize

-Heuristically, one may hope that the $RS$-learner may be more robust, as it has a ``second chance'' to eliminate confounders.
+Heuristically, one may hope that the $RS$-learner may be more robust, as it has an additional term to eliminate confounders.

 In all simulations, we generate data as follows: for different choices of $X$-distribution $P_d$ indexed by dimension $d$, noise level $\sigma$, propensity function $e^*(\cdot)$, baseline main effect $b^*(\cdot)$, and treatment effect function $\tau^*(\cdot)$: